NHSDigital/transfer-artifact/README.md

   with:
     name: my-folder/path/to/artifact/word.txt
     direction: 'download'
+    path: local/download/folder
 ```
-This will download only the file `my-artifact/path/to/artifact/word.txt`
+This will download only the file `my-artifact/path/to/artifact/word.txt` into a folder called `local/download/folder`.